 Independent stores may sell or be able to order a wide range of products.

 Monitor Flat-panel LCD screens win over bulky CRT monitors for brightness, looks, and energy efficiency.

-If you're buying a PC, Windows XP, MS Works, and anti-virus and firewall software should be pre-installed.
+If you're buying a PC, Windows 10, Outlook 2016 or Ofice 365, Anti-virus and Firewall software should all be offered or pre-installed.